Igalia/snabbwall-website/content/guide.md

 forwards the rest to the next app.
 For example, in the diagram above the firewall sends packets out to another NIC.

+## Installation

+Before getting into the configuration details, let's quickly go over how to obtain a copy of Snabbwall.
+(Feel free to move on to the next section if you've already installed it)

+For this guide, you will want to obtain a source code distribution from the Github [releases](https://github.com/aperezdc/snabb/releases) page.
+To build Snabbwall, just unpack the source code archive and run `make` in the unpacked directory.

+You will also need to obtain and build a copy of the [nDPI](https://github.com/ntop/nDPI) library.
+Snabbwall will work with nDPI [v1.8](https://github.com/ntop/nDPI/releases/tag/1.8) (the newest version as of Feb.
+2017).
+The instructions for building nDPI are in the linked Github README.

+Note: depending on where you install nDPI, you may need to set `LD_LIBRARY_PATH` when running a Snabbwall program to ensure that it can load `libndpi.so` via the LuaJIT FFI.

 ## First steps

 To create a runnable firewall, we need to make a Snabb program (a program is a set of Snabb apps that